Emirhan1699/Grid-Maintenance-Analysis/README.md

 </p>

 > 💡 **Key Insight:**
-> The analysis indicates a **25% to 45% reduction in total outage duration** across the analyzed operational centers following maintenance activities.
+> The analysis indicates a consistent **25% to 45% reduction in total outage duration** across the analyzed operational centers following maintenance activities.

 ---